Upcoming Personal Finance Classes

 You will learn how to select, evaluate, and compensate a financial advisor; this includes determining their suitability, competency, performance, and fiduciary commitment.
 You will also learn the various models by which financial advisors are compensated and which is the most suitable, least conflicted, and least costly.

-If you’d like more information about any of these classes, get in touch with me.
+If you’d like any more information about any of these classes, get in touch with me.